Thoregon/ThoregonWiki/wiki/identity.md

     - aliases  (TDB)
     - device      : current device
     - properties, personal data

+    queries/views on credentials
+    - grants      : certificates/attests/claims issued to others
+    - galaxies    : persistent objects
+    - apps        : can be device specific

 Idle detection: https://web.dev/idle-detection/

-## Claims
+## Credentials (Claims)

+- has metadata
+- is a set of claims and proofs
 - contract between exactly two particpants
 - verifiable attributes from both sides
 - one issuer
 - extended claim
     - allowed usage (DSGVO)

+- hierarchy of proofs
+    - issuer needs a certain credential to be authorized to issue the claims

 When a SSI is created, or a thoregon identity with an external SSI, it will get claims (invitations) for all 'global' collections e.g. the dorifer repository.

 ## Verifications

+Will be expressed as credentials.

-Access verifications: Verifies only access to a certain comminucation possibility, not authenticity.
+Access verifications: Verifies only access to a certain communication/access capabilities, not authenticity.

 - phone
 - email